JettNguyen/NightLink/README.md

 # [NightLink](https://jettnguyen.github.io/NightLink)

-A web client for a dream-sharing community.
-It mixes a private journal, a “people you follow” feed, and optional anonymous sharing so you can post without oversharing.
+A dream journal and social network.
+Log your dreams, get AI-generated titles and summaries, and share with friends, family, or the world.

 ## Features

+- Private dream journal with tags and visibility controls
+- AI dream analysis (title and summary generation)
-- Log dreams with titles, tags, and visibility settings (private, public, anonymous, or people you follow)
+- Social feed showing dreams from people you follow
-- Browse personal history or jump into the social feed to see what your circle published
-- Lightweight PWA: installable, works offline-ish, and fast on phones
+- User search and profile customization

-## Tech Stack
+## Stack

-React 18 + Vite, Firebase Auth/Firestore, and a tiny Netlify Function for AI summaries (coming soon).
+- React 18 + Vite
+- Firebase Auth and Firestore
+- OpenAI API for dream analysis
+- Deployed on Vercel